On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Theoretical Analysis

-Combining the algebraic lower bound with the architectural upper bound, we derive our main theoretical result.
+Combining the architectural limit ($\mathsf{TC^0}$) with the task lower bound ($\mathsf{NC^1}$), the main theoretical result follows.

-\begin{theorem}[The Non-Solvable Barrier] Let $G$ be a non-solvable group (e.g., $\mathrm{SO}(3)$) containing a subgroup where the Word Problem is $\mathsf{NC^1}$-complete (by Barrington's Theorem).
-Under the standard complexity conjecture that $\mathsf{TC^0} \subsetneq \mathsf{NC^1}$, a standard constant-depth Vision Transformer with polynomial precision cannot implement a Homomorphic Spatial Embedding for $G$. \end{theorem}
+\begin{theorem}[The Non-Solvable Barrier] Let $G$ be a transformation group containing a finite non-solvable subgroup where the Word Problem is $\mathsf{NC^1}$-complete.
+Under the standard complexity conjecture that $\mathsf{TC^0} \subsetneq \mathsf{NC^1}$, a constant-depth Vision Transformer with polynomial precision cannot implement a Homomorphic Spatial Embedding for $G$ in a single forward pass. \end{theorem}

-\begin{proof} We proceed by contradiction.
+\begin{proof} The proof proceeds by contradiction.
 Assume there exists a ViT encoder $f \in \mathcal{F}_{\text{ViT}}$ that implements a Homomorphic Spatial Embedding for a non-solvable group $G$.
-By Lemma \ref{lemma:reduction}, such an encoder effectively solves the Iterated Group Product problem for any sequence of generators in $G$.
-Since $G$ is non-solvable, it contains a subgroup (e.g., $\mathrm{A}_5$) for which the Word Problem is $\mathsf{NC^1}$-complete (Barrington's Theorem).
+By Lemma~\ref{lemma:reduction}, such an encoder effectively solves the Iterated Group Product problem for any sequence of generators in $G$.
+Since $G$ is non-solvable, it contains a finite subgroup for which the Word Problem is $\mathsf{NC^1}$-complete \citep{barrington1986bounded}.
 This implies that $f$ must be able to simulate any problem in $\mathsf{NC^1}$.
-However, by Proposition \ref{propo:ViT CC}, any function computed by a standard fixed-depth ViT lies strictly within the complexity class $\mathsf{TC^0}$.
+However, by Lemma~\ref{lemma:ViT CC}, any function computed by a standard fixed-depth ViT lies strictly within the complexity class $\mathsf{TC^0}$.
 Consequently, the existence of such an embedding would imply $\mathsf{NC^1} \subseteq \mathsf{TC^0}$.
 This contradicts the standard separation conjecture $\mathsf{TC^0} \subsetneq \mathsf{NC^1}$.
-Therefore, the assumption must be false: a standard ViT cannot capture the algebraic structure of non-solvable groups. \end{proof}
+Therefore, the initial assumption must be false: a standard ViT, operating via a single forward pass, lacks the intrinsic logical depth to capture the algebraic structure of non-solvable groups. \end{proof}

-This theorem implies that the failure of ViTs in tasks like 3D rotation is not merely a failure of optimization or data scale, but a structural impossibility.

-We term this phenomenon the \textbf{``Abelian Collapse''}: \begin{corollary}[The Abelian Collapse] When tasking a constant-depth Transformer to model a non-solvable group $G$, it will fail to capture the non-commutative structure of the derived series.
-We conjecture that the learned representation collapses to an approximation of the largest solvable quotient (the abelianization) of the group. \end{corollary}